alstr/todo-to-issue-action/README.md

 You can set the issue milestone by specifying the milestone ID.
 Only a single milestone can be specified.

 If the milestone does not already exist, it will be dropped from the issue creation request.

+### Specifying Projects

+**The action cannot access your projects by default.
+To enable access, you must [create an encrypted secret in your repo settings](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository), with the value set to a valid Personal Access Token.
+Then, assign the secret in the workflow file like `PROJECTS_SECRET: ${{ secrets.NAME_OF_MY_SECRET }}`.
+Do not enter the raw secret.**

+    def hello_world():
+        # TODO Come up with a more imaginative greeting
+        #  Everyone uses hello world and it's boring.
+        #  user projects: alstr/Test User Project/To Do
+        #  org projects: alstrorg/Test Org Project/To Do
+        print('Hello world!')

+You can assign the created issue to columns within user or organisation projects.

+To assign to a user project, use the `user projects:` prefix.
+To assign to an organisation project, use `org projects:` prefix.

+The syntax is `<user or org name>/project name/column name`.
+All three must be provided.

+You can assign to multiple projects by using commas, for example: `user projects: alstr/Test User Project 1/To Do, alstr/Test User Project 2/Tasks`.

+You can also specify default projects in your workflow file using `USER_PROJECTS` or `ORG_PROJECTS`.
+These will be applied automatically to every issue, but will be overrode by any specified within the TODO.

 ### Removing TODOs